 - It also helps you build a workplace where people feel valued

-While offering health insurance leads to lot of good things, it’s also an expense you’ll have to take on.
-The good news is that there are some big time health insurance tax deductions that keep those premiums from adding too much to your bottom line.
+While offering health insurance leads to a lot of good things, it’s also an expense you’ll have to take on.
+The good news is that there are some big health insurance tax deductions that keep those premiums from adding too much to your bottom line.
 In fact, the tax break for employers who provide health insurance is the largest in the entire tax code.

 Not too bad, right?

 Sprinkled throughout the entire tax code are even more hidden gems.
 Follow along as we highlight the main incentives you can get if you give your team health insurance.

 |You don’t have to be a big company to offer amazing health benefits.
 See how.|

 Employer-provided health insurance premiums for group health plans are tax-exempt.
 That means it can lower or even completely erase your tax duties.

 These tax-exempt premiums came about during World War II when companies were trying to evade wage and price controls and have been a part of our health policies ever since.

 Today’s headlines have a lot of discussions about the future of healthcare.
 While some changes may be on the way, policies like these are essential to giving employers the incentive they need to take good care of their employees.

 2. YOUR CONTRIBUTIONS ARE DEDUCTIBLE